 We want our marketing messages to always be relevant.
 We want to make sure the right message gets to the right person at the right stage of their customer journey.

-When we think about personalizing the customer journey, the last thing we typically think about is automation.
+When we think about personalizing the customer journey across multiple channels, the last thing we typically think about is automation.
 While it’s true that automation and personalization seem to be antonyms, the fact is that you can’t have one without the other.

 Using omnichannel marketing automation for this is a natural next step.
 Omnichannel marketing allows channels to update each other based on customer behavior and engagement.
 For a truly personalized experience, using omnichannel marketing just makes sense.